-Before the formation of Crowne and Skull I was working in the professional theatre industry, mainly doing set builds and installations for northeast-based theater companies.
-This gave me access to an amazing workshop facility, tools and also the skill set to use them.
+Before Crowne and Skull, Stephen worked in the theatre industry, doing set builds and installations for North East UK based theater companies.
+His job gave him the opportunity to access state-of-the-art workshop facilities and tools, and the skillset to use them.

-In around 2014, a friend asked if I would make a desk for their studio and it worked out quite well.
-That was the beginning of Crowne and Skull.
-Since then we have gotten our own workshop and have continued to work with customers to make one-off handmade pieces of furniture.
+Around 2014, a friend asked him if he would make a desk for their studio.
+The final product was a success and Crowne and Skull was born.
+Today, the team has its own workshop and has continued to work with customers to make unique, handmade furniture.

-So back in June 2017, I started looking at getting a basic CAD drawing program that would be fairly easy to use, not desktop-based and had stylus compatibility.
-Essentially, something that would enable me to accurately layout the dimensions and shapes of components, give me portability and the ability to express ideas accurately to clients.
-After a little bit of research and reading some good reviews, Shapr3D seemed to be exactly what I was looking for.
-I got my hands on a light pen and iPad Pro, downloaded the app and basically started to play with it.
+In June 2017, Stephen began looking for a basic CAD drawing program that would be fairly easy to use, not desktop-based, and with stylus compatibility.
+He wanted something that would enable him to accurately lay out the dimensions and shapes of components, and give him a portable way to accurately express his ideas to clients.
+After a bit of research, he decided Shapr3D checked all the boxes -- so he got his hands on a light pen and iPad Pro, downloaded the app, and started to play with it.

-After a final design is agreed upon, I can accurately estimate how much stock I am going to need which helps me cost a project more effectively for a client.
+After the final design is agreed upon, Stephen can accurately estimate how much stock he will need, which helps him price a project more effectively for his clients.

-One of my regular clients has commissioned me to make her a solid American black walnut dressing table to match in with some existing bedroom furniture.
-This job is a little different in a way that there was already an existing reference in terms of design, so the first thing was to take measurements from the existing furniture.
-From there I was able to start the initial Shapr3D sketch.
+One of his regular clients commissioned him to make a solid American black walnut dressing table to match in with existing bedroom furniture.
+The job was a bit unique in that there was already an existing reference in terms of design -- the first thing to do was to take measurements from the existing furniture.
+From there, he was able to start the initial Shapr3D sketch.